The Body Braid increases your ability to sense your body.

 The Body Braid’s effect is similar to that of turning up the volume of a hearing aid, which helps your sense of hearing, or putting on a pair of glasses, which help your sense of seeing.
 Putting on a Body Braid amplifies your sense of coordination and posture, also known as proprioception or kinaesthetic awareness.

-The Body Braid can inform your posture at a subconscious level of awareness, which means it can influence your movement and posture even when you aren’t thinking about it.
+The Body Braid informs your posture at a subconscious level of awareness, which means it guides your movement and posture even when you aren’t thinking about it.